Labor Cost in Recipe Items - FAQs

 If you enable Labor Costs in recipes, then you will have the option to report ingredient costs only (COGS), labor costs only, or both (Prime Costs) when you run the Target Cost Variance, Theoretical Cost of Sales, Theoretical Profit from Sales, and Menu Engineering reports.
 The default will be what is configured in Company Settings (see above).

-COGS Only: The COGS only selection will exclude labor costs from the reports that utilize recipe costs as the default.
+COGS Only: The COGS-only selection will exclude labor costs from the reports that utilize recipe costs as the default.
 For example, if the Theoretical Cost of Sales report is run for COGS only then the recipe cost of the menu items in the report will only include the food or beverage ingredient costs.

-Labor Cost Only: The Labor Cost only selection will exclude food and beverage ingredient costs from the reports that utilize recipe costs as the default.
+Labor Cost Only: The Labor Cost Only selection will exclude food and beverage ingredient costs from the reports that utilize recipe costs as the default.
 For example, if the Theoretical Cost of Sales report is run for Labor only then the recipe cost of the menu items in the report will only include the labor costs.

 Prime Cost (both): The Prime Cost selection will include food/ beverage and labor costs in the reports that utilize recipe costs as the default.
 For example, if the Theoretical Cost of Sales report is run for Prime Cost then all food, beverage, and labor costs for the menu items in the report will be included.